 Your Essential Puppy Training Checklist

 Bringing home a new puppy is an amazing thing and an exciting time.
-In the first few days with your puppy – the entire family will experience something new together.
+In the first year of owning a puppy – the entire family will experience something new and magical together.
 It will be a really impressionable time for your puppy as they navigate their new new surroundings and new people.

 There's a lot for a new puppy to learn and it might seem a little overwhelming at first (spoiler alert on potty-training!), the good news is you have an enthusiastic student.
 Puppies are eager to start learning as soon as you bring them home.

-You should always consult with your veterinarian on training tips and around timings but by incorporating various points of view, we’ve put together this article to explain some basic puppy training tips and concepts that should help you get started.
+You should always consult regularly with your veterinarian in the first weeks and months of life with your puppy - and navigating your puppy's first vet visit is especially important.
+For additional insight, we’ve put together this article to explain some basic puppy training tips and concepts that can help you get started.